this is technique

 You need UX expertise.

-We focus on concrete, but elegant solutions for user experience research, strategy, design, and writing.
+We focus on concrete, yet elegant solutions for user experience research, strategy, design, and writing.

 offerings